 There is a feeling of entitlement

-To quote one such example: We were in Hazaribagh in central Jharkhand and talking to the women in the SHG.
-This SHG is among the top five percent of SHGs in India and a poster child of the movement.
-Every year, the women distribute a dividend among themselves of Rs 18-25K per person.
+To quote one such example: We were in Hazaribagh in central Jharkhand, talking to women in an SHG.
+This SHG was among the top five percent of SHGs in India and was a poster child for the movement.
+Every year, the women distributed a dividend of INR 18-25,000 per person among themselves.

 When we asked them, “you have the money, why won’t you buy the nutrient-rich food and feed the children”, the women answered saying “we are entitled to the rations”!
 We understand there might be other factors and this may be an oversimplification, but the reality is that people are not taking responsibility for their lives.

 It doesn’t mean you let the government off the hook; you should hold them accountable.
 But one must also focus on solving the problem; one must focus inward and see what can be done by oneself.

 Build resilience–adopting a multi-pronged approach

 We, along with the Tata Trusts and with guidance from Dr Sanjiv Phansalkar, analysed the situation on the ground.
 Having understood the enormity of people’s aspirations, we realised that if the development indicators had to change for good, we had to look at two aspects–things that:

 - Communities can do themselves with a little support in terms of knowledge and capacity

 - Need external support from governments and markets

 For instance, in the area of child malnourishment, the women can do the recommended IYCF practices themselves.
 But when the child is ready for vaccination, that has to be supplied by an external entity and injected by a trained person.
 This external ecosystem support could come either from the government or a private, market-based enterprise.